 The Trust (GM) and Edinburgh: Greyfriars Kirk (Church of Scotland) (GK) have been long term partners in outreach activity in Grassmarket, Edinburgh.
 In 2009, it was agreed that it would be in the best interests of both parties going forward to merge the outreach activity into a new and separate charity.
 To this end, the Grassmarket Community Project (GCP) was incorporated on 16th November 2009, and on 1st July 2010 the outreach activities were transferred from GM & GK.
 In February 2013, the Project moved from temporarily rented premises into refurbished Kirkhouse premises, now the Grassmarket Centre, owned by and leased from GK.
 In 2014, the Trustees donated £250,000 towards the new building works.
 The Trust has since continued to support GCP by means of an annual grant paid in quarterly instalments.
-In 2022/23 the Trustees supported GCP with a grant of £35,000.
+In 2023/24 the Trustees supported GCP with a grant of £35,000.
 The Trustees again decided that it was appropriate to continue to restrict the grant towards the salary costs of the GCP Chief Executive Officer.
+Following a generous donation from the Wilson Christie Fund during the year, the Trustees were pleased to provide an additional grant of £1,000 to GCP to hold Tea Dances for elderly or lonely customers.
+The first dance was successfully held in September and further such events are planned.

-During the period under review, the charitable sector continued to be affected by the aftermath of the coronavirus pandemic to which was added the economic pressures resulting from the war in Ukraine and the rapidly increasing rise in inflation leading to very significant rises in the cost of living, particularly in energy and food costs.
-Such cost increases affect those who are the most vulnerable and with the lowest incomes the most.
+During the period under review, the charitable sector continued to be affected by the social and economic aftermath of the coronavirus pandemic to which was added the economic pressures resulting from the war in Ukraine and the rapidly increasing rise in inflation leading to very significant rises in the cost of living, particularly in energy and food costs.
+Such cost increases affect those who are the most vulnerable and with the lowest incomes.
 The Trustees welcomed the sector's varied and imaginative responses to these pressures when the need for their services became even greater but meeting the cost of providing these services became more challenging.
 For GCP it was a year of adjustment and some significant development.
-The new Pavilion building at the Grassmarket site was completed and opened in June with the new Coffee Saints cafe.
-The building extension has allowed some reconfiguration of the Centre, providing much needed additional space for member's activities and the social enterprises.
-The members are enjoying being back in the Centre with a full programme of diverse activities and support, and the social enterprises are now fully back in operation and expanding where appropriate.
-The Trustees wish to highly commend the GCP CEO, staff, Board, volunteers and members for the innovative way they have approached these ongoing challenges.
-Towards the end of the year the CEO, Jonny Kinross, announced his departure after eight successful years, having led the organisation through a period of significant growth in the support, training and mentoring services for some of Edinburgh's most vulnerable citizens together with the substantial development of the social enterprises.
-The Trustees have recorded their appreciation of his work and take the opportunity to welcome the appointment in March of Helene van der Ploeg as the new CEO.